ClintH/ixfx-demos/io/espruino/drv2605/README.md

 3. Connect your motor to the board.
 4. Plug your Pico into your computer.
 5. Using the [Espruino IDE](https://www.espruino.com/ide), upload the provided `espruino.js` to your Espruino Pico.
-Make sure you choose 'Flash' not 'RAM'.
+Make sure you choose 'Flash', not 'RAM'.
+You should see the message "Hello from the DRV2605 script!" printed out in the IDE.

 Wiring for an Espruino Pico: